Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     This specification does not
     provide guidance on which workflow is best to use in a given scenario.
-However, the live ingest specification covers the two most suitable interfaces most suitable for workflow ingest.
+However, the live ingest specification covers the two interfaces most suitable for workflow ingest.

     The best choice for a specific platform depends
     on many of the use case specific requirements, circumstances and the available technologies.

    Table 1: different ingest use cases
    <!-- class=def is a built-in style.
 It is optional but looks nice. -->